+Real-time nodes leverage Zookeeper [19] for coordination with the rest of the Druid cluster.
+The nodes announce their online state and the data they are serving in Zookeeper.
 To better understand the flow of data through a real-time node, consider the following example.
 First, we start a real-time node at 13:37.
-The node will only accept events for the current hour or the next hour.
-When the node begins ingesting events, it will announce that it is serving a segment of data for a time window from 13:00 to 14:00.
+The node will announce that it is serving a segment of data for a period of time from 13:00 to 14:00 and will only accept events with timestamps in this time range.
 Every 10 minutes (the persist period is configurable), the node will flush and persist its in-memory buffer to disk.
 Near the end of the hour, the node will likely see events with timestamps from 14:00 to 15:00.
-When this occurs, the node prepares to serve data for the next hour and creates a new in-memory index.
-The node then announces that it is also serving a segment for data from 14:00 to 15:00.
+When this occurs, the real-time node prepares to serve data for the next hour by creating a new in-memory index and announces that it is also serving a segment for data from 14:00 to 15:00.
 The node does not immediately merge the indexes it persisted from 13:00 to 14:00, instead it waits for a configurable window period for straggling events from 13:00 to 14:00 to come in.
 Having a window period minimizes the risk of data loss from delays in event delivery.
 At the end of the window period, the realtime node merges all persisted indexes from 13:00 to 14:00 into a single immutable segment and hands the segment off.
-Once this segment is loaded and queryable somewhere else in the Druid cluster, the real-time node flushes all information about the data it collected for 13:00 to 14:00 and unannounces it is serving this data.
+Once this segment is loaded and queryable somewhere else in the Druid cluster, the real-time node flushes all information about the data it has collected for 13:00 to 14:00 and unannounces it is serving this data.
 This process is shown in Figure 3.